Chennaipy/website/CONTRIBUTING.md

-# Contributing to ChennaiPy
+# Contributing to Chennaipy

-Thanks for your interest in contributing to the ChennaiPy website.
+Thanks for your interest in contributing to the Chennaipy website.
 This site is built with Hugo (Extended) and the Hextra theme.

 ## Setup for local development